lsst-sqre/sqr-013/index.rst

 schema.org_ has full support for describing scholarly articles using JSON-LD_:

-This is Example 2 from ScholarlyArticle_:
+This is Example 2 from schema.org's ScholarlyArticle_ documentation:

 .. code-block:: json